Python Guide: Load Data from google sheets to aws s3 using dlt

 Local File System:

-also offers the ability to store files in the local folder by setting up thebucket_url
+dltalso offers the ability to store files in the local folder by setting up thebucket_urlaccordingly.
+This feature is especially useful when there are no secrets required.
+Read more here. -

 Getting started with your pipeline locally